-The product strategy outlines how the product will benefit the business.
-It describes the problem that the product will solve and the impact that it will make on customers and the company.
 Once this strategy is clear, it can be used to create the product definition which explains what you will build and when.
-The product strategy then acts as a baseline that you'll measure success to before, during, and after production.
+The product strategy then acts as a baseline for how you'll measure success to before, during, and after production.

 The graph below outlines how this relationship plays out.

 Product Strategy Framework Components

 A product strategy consists of three major components.
 Let's review each one in the sections below.

 The market vision describes who will be using your product and what that opportunity means for the business.
 It highlights your target customers, how you'll position your product, and how it'll fare against other competitors in its space.
 Your market vision should also include a go-to-market plan that explains your customers' needs and how you'll deliver a competitive offer.